sysublackstar/Sysu-Datamining-Homework-Classification/README.md

 ### Run the app

-Python 3.5+ are supported and tested.
+Python 2.7 and 3.5+ are supported and tested.

 ```
 $ python app.py